vectara/vectara-answer/README.md

 - **Create a data store:** Log into the [Vectara Console](https://console.vectara.com/) and create a data store(https://docs.vectara.com/docs/console-ui/creating-a-corpus).
 - **Add data to the data store.** You can use [Vectara Ingest](https://github.com/vectara/vectara-ingest/blob/main/README.md#quickstart) to crawl datasets and websites, or use our [Indexing APIs](https://docs.vectara.com/docs/api-reference/indexing-apis/indexing) directly.

 ### Running Your Custom App

-If you choose `[Create Your Own]` from the application selection prompt, you will be asked to provide:
+After you setup your datastore and index your data, you can run `vectara-answer` against this data.
+Run `bash docker/run.sh`, and choose `[Create Your Own]` from the application selection prompt, you will be asked to provide:

-- your Vectara customer ID
+- your Vectara `customer ID`
-- the ID of the corpus you created as a prerequisite to this process
+- your `corpus ID`: the ID of the corpus you created as a prerequisite to this process
-- the API key of your selected Vectara corpus (**NOTE: Depending on your set up, this may be visible to users.
-To ensure safe sharing, ensure that this key is set up to only have query access.**)
+- the `API key` of your selected Vectara corpus
 - any sample questions to display on the site, to get your users started.

-Once provided, the values above will go into your own customized configuration, and your site will be ready to go via `npm start` or the Docker script.
+Once provided, the values above will go into your own customized configuration, and your site will be ready to go via `npm start`.

+ **NOTE**: Depending on your set up and how you use vectara-answer, the api_key may be visible to users.
+To ensure safe sharing, ensure that this key is set up to only have query access.

+## Running with Docker

+The Quickstart is a great way to get started with your application within minutes. `vectara-answer` also supports an option that uses `Docker` and allows more customization to the application configuration.

+### Setting up the environment

+First you will have to install a few more things:
+- If it's not already installed, install [Docker](https://docs.docker.com/engine/install/).
+Then make sure it's running on your machine.
+- Make sure you have a working version of Python>=3.8.
+- pyyaml: `pip3 install pyyaml`.

+### Configuring your application

+When running with Docker, vectara-answer requires a file called `secrets.toml` in the root directory.
+This file uses the TOML format, which supports the definition of one or more profiles.
+Under each profile you can add the line api_key="XXX" where XXX is the Vectara API key you want to use in that profile.

+To setup your secrets file, duplicate the `secrets.example.toml` file and rename the copy to `secrets.toml`.
+Then edit the `secrets.toml` file and change the api_key value to be the API Key associated with the Vectara data store you want the application to work with.

+In the `/config` file you can create a new folder for your application.
+For example if you want to call your application `myapp` you can do

+`mkdir -p config/myapp`

+Then create two files in that folder:
+- `config.yaml` which includes all the configuration parameters
+- `queries.son` which includes the set of queries you want to show

+The config folder includes a few example folders that you can look at such as `ask-news`, `sf-search` or `website-vectara`.
+But you will need to change the config and queries files to fit your application.
+See the configuration section below for a full list of all configuration options.

-### Deploying Your App
+### Deploying your application

+Once your application configuration is ready, you can run it with docker using the following command:

+`bash docker/run.sh config/myapp default`

+Where `default` is the secrets profile for your application.

+The application executes inside of a Docker container to avoid any issues with existing environments and installed packages.
+When the container is set up, the run.sh launch script will open up a browser at localhost:80.

+To set up a deployable docker image, do the following:

-You can deploy `vectara-answer` on cloud platforms such as AWS, Azure, or GCP as well as on specialized cloud services like Render or Heroku.
+You can also deploy your docker application on cloud platforms such as AWS, Azure, or GCP as well as on specialized cloud services like Render or Heroku.
 See [detailed instructions](HOSTING.md)

 ## Make It Your Own!